How to Play Jazz Guitar – A Practice Guide

 - Lines that reoccur in the same solo

-Once you have picked out one or two items from the lick you are studying that you want to add to your own vocabulary, you can then go about applying that vocabulary to other keys, scales, octaves, arpeggios, and chords as you expand upon that language in the woodshed.
+Once you’ve picked one or two items that you want to add to your own vocabulary, apply those items to other keys, scales, octaves, arpeggios, and chords in your practice routine.

 The Importance of Transcription

-Besides working on tunes in your practice routine, the other most important aspect to learning how to play Jazz guitar is studying the playing of legendary players in the woodshed.
+Besides working on tunes, the other most important aspect to learning how to play jazz guitar is studying the playing of legendary guitarists.

-Because of this, spending time transcribing solos by your favorite players is essential for any serious Jazz guitarist, and something that can be done right from the beginning of our studies of Jazz guitar.
+Because of this, spending time transcribing solos is essential for any serious jazz guitarist, and something that can be done right from the beginning of your jazz explorations.

-If you are new to transcribing, start with just a short phrase, learn it by ear and work it around the fretboard to understand how to apply it to various musical situations in your own playing.
+If you’re new to transcribing, start with just a short phrase, learn it by ear and work it around the fretboard to understand how to apply it to various musical situations in your playing.

-If you are a more advanced player, learning whole solos is the way to go, as well as running those solos through the exercises described below.
+If you’re a more advanced player, learning whole solos is the way to go, as well as running those solos through the exercises described below.

-Whichever approach you decide is fine, as long as you spend time learning Jazz by ear in your practice routine you will be able to learn directly from the greatest players on the instrument.
+Whichever approach you decide is fine, as long as you spend time learning by ear in your practice routine you’ll be able to learn directly from the greatest players on the instrument.

 How to Transcribe a Jazz guitar Solo

-After you have picked a solo to transcribe, the next step is to sit down and begin transcribing that solo onto the guitar, or writing it out if you decide to put it on paper.
+After you’ve picked a solo to transcribe, the next step is to sit down and begin transcribing that solo onto the guitar, or writing it out if you decide to put it on paper.

-Besides just learning the solo along with the record by ear, you can take steps to integrate your voice with the transcribing process, which usually creates a deeper connection between your ears and hands, and allows you to dig deeper into the solo in your studies.
+Besides learning the solo along with the recording, you can take steps to integrate your voice with the transcribing process, which creates a deeper connection between your ears and hands.

-Here is a step-by-step approach to transcribing any Jazz solo.
-You don’t have to use every step if you find some don’t work for you, so try them out and see how these approaches fit into your own transcribing practice.
+You don’t have to use every step if you find some don’t work for you, but try them out and see how these approaches fit into your own transcribing workout.